R

 Campaign and Endorsements

-Who is Doug Okuniewicz?
-Doug Okuniewicz is a Republican Idaho state senator representing District 3, which covers much of Kootenai County in northern Idaho, including Hayden, where he lives.
-He has served in the Idaho Legislature since 2020, first in the House and then in the Senate beginning in December 2022.
+Who is Doug Okuniewicz Idaho?
+Doug Okuniewicz is a Republican state senator representing District 3 in northern Idaho, covering portions of Kootenai County.
+He lives in Hayden and has served in the Idaho Senate since December 2022.

 What district does Doug Okuniewicz represent?
-Okuniewicz represents Idaho Senate District 3, a heavily Republican district in Kootenai County in the Idaho panhandle.
+Okuniewicz represents Idaho Senate District 3, which covers parts of Kootenai County in the Idaho Panhandle.

 Is Doug Okuniewicz an incumbent?
 Yes.
-Okuniewicz is the incumbent senator for District 3, having been first elected to the seat in November 2022.
-He is seeking re-election in the May 19, 2026, Republican primary.
+Okuniewicz is an incumbent serving his second Senate term and is seeking re-election in the May 19, 2026 Republican primary.

 What committees does Doug Okuniewicz serve on?
-Okuniewicz chairs the Senate Transportation Committee and serves on the Senate Resources and Environment Committee, as listed on his Idaho Legislature member page.
+Okuniewicz chairs the Senate Transportation Committee and also sits on the Senate Resources and Environment Committee.

 News Stories